macklab/ems_cv_template/README.md

 ### The Content

 All the data in the CV are pulled from a google sheet where I’ve added a bunch of things.
 My sheet can be found [here](https://docs.google.com/spreadsheets/d/1WgfzqcE2shTZ1QICDNYhCWhuOU8HAZfZwL3r89Ea0b0/edit#gid=917338460).
 Make a copy of this sheet, then create a shareable link with the setting “Any on the internet with the link can view”.
-(I think there’s also a way to just generate this from a local .csv file on the original site).
+(I think there’s also a way to just generate this from a local .csv file on Nick Strayer's original site).

-Next, replace the link in CV_2023.rmd (at line )with your new link.
+Next, replace the link in CV_2023.rmd (at line 57) with your new link.
 It will be empty until you fill it with information, but you can use mine as a guide or play around with creating your own headings.

 ### The Publications